Health and development checks in ECEC program

 Professional learning and development

-The list below provides recommended courses related to supporting children’s health and development and the HDC program.
-Further training specific to health and development checks in ECEC will also be made available later in 2024.
+The list below provides recommended courses related to supporting children’s health and development and the HDC in ECEC program.
+Further training specific to health and development checks in ECEC will also be made available at a later date.

 Services in receipt of Health and Development Participation (HDP) Grant Program funding are encouraged to use their funding to participate in any of the courses listed below or in the additional training once it is made available.